IBM-Bluemix-Docs/certificate-manager/regions-and-endpoints.md

 {: tab-group="service-endpoints"}
 {: class="simple-tab-table"}

+#### Notes
-In the Frankfurt region only, certificates are maintained in the service database over the public network.
+- In the Frankfurt region only, certificates are maintained in the service database over the public network.
-{: note}
+- Using IBM Cloud Functions as Callback URL servers is not recommended for users who are looking for using private-only endpoints, since Cloud Functions do not yet support private endpoints.
+- Ordering Let’s Encrypt certificates involves calling Let’s Encrypt over public network as it is a 3rd party service running outside of the IBM Cloud network.